 Every one of the 56 risk exposures are close to the benchmark and the aggregate portfolio deviation reduction is very close to 100%.

-This solution included the good after-tax decision of the bond fund BND and total international fund VTIAX being in the tax-deferred accounts and not the taxable brokerage account.
+This solution included the good after-tax decision of the bond fund BND and total international fund VTIAX being in the tax-deferred accounts and not in the taxable brokerage account.

 The optimization also sold almost all of the individual stock holdings in John’s Rollover IRA in favor of the well-diversified stock funds with no immediate tax consequence.